 The U.S. Post Office postmark or fax date will be used as the date of filing.

 (a) Verification of report.
 The department will use the same report the recipient provides to the department of employment security, which is known as the quarterly employment security report, to verify the recipient's eligibility for tax credits.
-The recipient must maintain copies of the quarterly employment report for the year prior to the year for which credits are claimed, the year credits are claimed, and for the four quarters following the hiring of persons to fill the qualified employment positions.
+The recipient must maintain copies of the quarterly employment report for the four consecutive full calendar quarters prior to the quarter for which the first qualified employment position is filled, the five calendar quarters for which the credits are claimed (this includes the quarter for which the first qualified employment position is filled), and the four consecutive full calendar quarters following the hiring of persons to fill the qualified employment positions.
 (The recipient does not have to forward copies of the quarterly employment report to the department each quarter.)
 The department may use other wage information provided to the department by the department of employment security.
 The taxpayer must provide additional information to the department, as the department finds necessary to calculate and verify wage eligibility.

 (b) Failure to file report.
 The law provides that if any recipient fails to submit a report or submits an inadequate report, the department may declare the amount of taxes for which credit has been used to be immediately due and payable.
-An inadequate report is one which fails to provide information necessary to confirm that the requisite number of employment positions has been created and maintained for twelve consecutive months.
+An inadequate report is one which fails to provide information necessary to confirm that the requisite number of employment positions has been created and maintained for four consecutive full calendar quarters.

 (10) What if the required number of positions is not created?